Table of Contents

 Configure Idle Session Timeouts

 Automatically disconnect or log off idle sessions.
-Unattended RDP sessions increase the risk of session hijacking and unauthorised persistence.
+Unattended RDP sessions increase the risks of:

 Timeout values should align with operational usage patterns rather than convenience defaults.
 Session limits also reduce resource consumption on shared servers.